francesco-quaratino/senior-data-engineer-assignment/Architecture.md

 ```

-(*) CDC = Change Data Capture

-(**) CT = Change Tracking

-### Transformation
+### Transformation, documentation, schema & data test

 - Snowflake provides schedulable and executable Tasks that can run SQL, Javascript, and - in the foreseeable future - Python code.
-- Dbt (data-build-tool) can levarage reliable data models for analytics by using SQL and YAML, for implemeting also schema and data tests while adopting continous integration out of the box.
+- Dbt (data-build-tool) can levarage highly maintainable transformations to deliver data models for analytics by using SQL and YAML.
+It also allows implemeting schema and data tests, developing with continous integration, and documenting the data models.

 ```mermaid